 Tom Everhart was born on May 21, 1952 in Washington, D.C.
 He began his under graduate studies at the Yale University of Art and Architecture in 1970.
 In 1972 he participated in an independent study program under Earl Hoffman at St. Mary’s College.
 He returned to the Yale School of Art and Architecture in 1974 where he completed his graduate work in 1976, followed by post-graduate studies at the Musee de l’Orangerie, in Paris.
 He taught Life Drawing and Painting, briefly from 1979 to 1980, at Antioch College.

-A few years later, while still painting full-time on his previous body of work in his studio, Everhart began drawing special projects for Schulz and United Media, both in New York and Tokyo.
+A few years later, while still painting full-time on his previous body of work in his East Village studio, Everhart began drawing special projects for Schulz both in New York and Tokyo.
 These authentic Schulz-style drawings included covers and interiors of magazines, art for the White House, and the majority of the Met Life campaign.
 When Everhart was not painting, he was now considered to be the only fine artist authorized and educated by Schulz to draw the actual Schulz line.

-The paintings using Charles Schulz’s comic strip, Peanuts, as subject matter began and replaced the skeleton and nature related paintings in 1988.
+The paintings using the influence of Charles Schulz’s comic strip, Peanuts, as visual subject matter began and replaced the skeleton and nature related paintings in 1988.
 The inspiration came to Everhart in Johns Hopkins Hospital, where he was undergoing several operations for stage 4 colon / liver cancer in the summer of 1988.
 Everhart recalls lying in a hospital bed surrounded by enough flowers to open a florist shop, piles of art books and a stack of Peanuts comic strips sent to him by Schulz.
 The light streaming in from the window almost projected the new images of his future Schulz inspired paintings on the wall.
-All the images in Everhart’s work are in some respect derived from Schulz’s Peanuts comic strip.
+All the imagery in Everhart’s work, are in some respect derived from Schulz’s design of pictorial space.

 In 1997, Snoopy, Not Your Average Dog, published by Harper Collins, featured an essay and reproductions of Tom Everhart’s Schulz inspired paintings.